omeka/Documentation/source/Reference/models/Mixin/Search.rst

     Make an Omeka record fulltext searchable.

-    Any class that extends Omeka_Record_AbstractRecord can be made searchable by pushing an instance of this mixin into Omeka_Record::$_mixins during Omeka_Record::_initializeMixins().
-It must be pushed after all mixins that can add search text--for example, after ElementText.
+    Any class that extends Omeka_Record_AbstractRecord can be made searchable bypushing an instance of this mixin into Omeka_Record::$_mixins duringOmeka_Record::_initializeMixins().
+It must be pushed after all mixins thatcan add search text--for example, after ElementText.

     The record type must also be registered using the search_record_types filter in order for the records to be searchable.
 See self::getSearchRecordTypes().

-    This mixin leverages the Omeka_Record_AbstractRecord::afterSave() and Omeka_Record_Mixin_AbstractMixin::afterSave() callbacks, so note their order of execution.
-Records that initialize ActsAsElementText will automatically add their element texts to the search text.
+    This mixin leverages the Omeka_Record_AbstractRecord::afterSave() andOmeka_Record_Mixin_AbstractMixin::afterSave() callbacks, so note their orderof execution.
+Records that initialize ActsAsElementText will automaticallyadd their element texts to the search text.

     .. php:attr:: _text